Construction contract: Lump sum and scheduled contract

 In lump sum contract the complete work as per plan and specifications is carried out by contractor for certain fixed amount as per agreement.
 The owner provides required information and contractor charges certain amount.
 This contract is suitable when the number of items are limited or when it is possible to work out exact quantities of work to be executed.
 The detailed specifications of all items of work, plans and detail drawings, security deposit, penalty, progress and other condition of contract are included in agreement.
 Though it is lump sum and scheduled contract, contractor will be paid at regular interval of 2–3 months as per progress of work on the basis of certificate issued by engineer in charge.
-A scheduled of rate is included in agreement for making payment of extra items.
+A schedule of rate is included in agreement for making payment of extra items.

 Under a lump sum contract, a “fixed price” for the work to be done is agreed upon by the client and contractor before the work begins.
 This contract can also be applied to both home building and commercial contracts.
 It can be more of a risk to the contractor as there are fewer mechanisms to allow them to vary their price.